 Exploring Empathy at Two Rivers Public Charter School

 At many of the public schools in the District of Columbia, empathy is taught as a fundamental skill alongside math, reading and writing.
-G&A Academy, a project of Community Partners, embraces empathy as a core principle of our human centered design methodology: as storytellers, the historic narratives we tell must be considered from multiple perspectives; as designers, we must ensure the experiences we curate resonate with a diversity of audiences.
+We embrace empathy as a core principle of our human centered design methodology: as storytellers, the historic narratives we tell must be considered from multiple perspectives; as designers, we must ensure the experiences we curate resonate with a diversity of audiences.

-Washington, DC’s Two Rivers Public Charter School’s learning philosophy closely aligns with G&A Academy’s objectives.
+Washington, DC’s Two Rivers Public Charter School’s learning philosophy closely aligns with our objectives.
 The school’s mission is to nurture diverse groups of students to become lifelong, active participants in their own education, develop a sense of self and community and become responsible and compassionate members of society.

 As an expeditionary learning school, all subjects are taught through projects that the students and teachers create together.
 The school’s 4th grade Learning Expedition focuses on the story of Jamestown and the three major cultures that converged in early 17th-century America: the English colonists, the enslaved Africans, and the Indigenous Peoples.